TrentonFrey/TrentonFrey.github.io/_posts/2010-03-03-why-books-should-be-your-priority.md

 ---
 date: 2022-10-08 12:26:40
 layout: post
-title: Enhancement One Software Design and Engineering.
+title: Enhancement One Software Design and Engineering
 subtitle: 'This enhancment is on my CS-330 final project.'
 description: A 3D scene wrote in c++ using OpenGL.
 image: https://res.cloudinary.com/dm7h7e8xj/image/upload/v1559820489/js-code_n83m7a.jpg